GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-mangroves/_quality.md

 ### Known Limitations

-The Global Mangrove Watch (GMW) polygon, created using methods described in Lucas et al. 2014 ([https://doi.org/10.1071/MF13177](https://doi.org/10.1071/MF13177)), provides the consistent reference frame for this product.
+* The Global Mangrove Watch (GMW) polygon, created using methods described in Lucas et al. 2014 ([https://doi.org/10.1071/MF13177](https://doi.org/10.1071/MF13177)), provides the consistent reference frame for this product.
 However, this reference dataset has inherent limitations that impact the DEA Mangroves product:

-**Omission errors:** Areas that were mangrove habitat prior to 2010 but were not identified as mangrove in the 2010 GMW dataset may be excluded from the DEA Mangroves time series maps.
+    * **Omission errors:** Areas that were mangrove habitat prior to 2010 but were not identified as mangrove in the 2010 GMW dataset may be excluded from the DEA Mangroves time series maps.

-**Commission errors:** Some small areas of coastal non-mangrove woody vegetation (such as Casuarina and Melaleuca species) are incorrectly included within the GMW mangrove extent polygons.
+    * **Commission errors:** Some small areas of coastal non-mangrove woody vegetation (such as Casuarina and Melaleuca species) are incorrectly included within the GMW mangrove extent polygons.
 While efforts have been made to minimize these errors, some non-mangrove vegetation will still be classified as mangrove in the final product.

 ## Quality Assurance

 Product quality depends on the underlying Fractional Cover product quality.
-Quality issues occur during periods of limited satellite coverage:
+Quality issues occur during periods of limited satellite coverage.

 **Problem Periods:**

 - **2004-2010:** Landsat 5 performance degradation
 - **2011-2012:** Landsat 7 sensor failure